Let’s start with my monthly salary

 Settling into the low-income lifestyle

 While I might not be in poverty, I lead a low-income lifestyle with little room for error.
 Now that I’m no longer in massive student loan debt, my monthly budgets are real and accurate — not manipulated artificially by financial aid.
 When I run out of money, it’s gone — there’s no reserve ready.
+If something happens, emergency funding may be found using title loans or other secured lending options.

 As I paid off my student loans and stopped withdrawing additional credit, I developed and settled into a low-income lifestyle.
 It’s one without exotic vacations, weekend getaways, cars, fancy dinners out, and the latest gadgets.